rishavraj12321/Salary-calculator/README.md

 and (6) the total itemized deductions.
 If the deductions exceed the gross pay, display an error message; otherwise, calculate and display (7) the net pay after all the deductions have been subtracted from the gross for all input employees.
+# Nothing has been changed in this readme file.
+Its me , Anil who is changing your readme File for a bit.